 Miss Parloa's New Cook Book (1882)

 Spread the light cake with a thin layer of jelly, while warm.
 Place on this the dark cake, and spread with jelly.
 Place the other sheet of light cake on this.
-Lay a paper over all, and then a thin sheet, on which put two irons [or something heavy].
+Lay a paper over all, and then a thin sheet, on which put something heavy.
 The cake will press in about two hours.

 Dishes & Beverages of the Old South (1913)